 - 5.2.3 The ACD is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
 No compensation for loss of office is provided for in the ACD Agreement.
-To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations. - 5.2.4 The ACD is under no obligation to account to the Depositary, the Company or the Shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
-The fees to which the ACD is entitled are set out in Sections 35 and 36.
-Copies of the ACD Agreement are available to Shareholders upon request.
+To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations. - 5.2.4 The ACD is under no obligation to account to the Depositary or the Shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
+The fees to which the ACD is entitled are set out in Sections 34 and 35.
+Copies of the ACD Agreement are available to Shareholders upon request. - 5.2.5 The main business activities of the ACD are (i) acting as an authorised corporate director; (ii) acting as an authorised fund manager; and (iii) fund administration. - 5.2.6 The directors of the ACD are listed in Appendix 8.